AwabJa/awabja.github.io/README.md

 A minimalist, futuristic landing page designed and coded from scratch using HTML, CSS, and JavaScript.

-**Key Features:**

-- Custom, Responsive Design: Optimized for all devices, with smooth navigation and clean layout.
-- Interactive Elements: Includes a sticky navigation bar and animated hero section for enhanced user engagement.
-- Futuristic Aesthetics: Dark theme with vibrant accent colors and sleek animations.
-- Accessible & User-Friendly: Designed for smooth interaction, easy navigation, and compatibility across screen sizes.

 🛠️ Technologies Used:

 - HTML5: For semantic and well-structured code.